lienchinjimenez/Salary_Prediction_ML/README.md

 - Hours-per-week: continuous.
 - Native-country: United-States, Cambodia, England, Puerto-Rico, Canada, Germany, Outlying-US (Guam-USVI-etc), India, Japan, Greece, South, China, Cuba, Iran, Honduras, Philippines, Italy, Poland, Jamaica, Vietnam, Mexico, Portugal, Ireland, France, Dominican-Republic, Laos, Ecuador, Taiwan, Haiti, Columbia, Hungary, Guatemala, Nicaragua, Scotland, Thailand, Yugoslavia, El-Salvador, Trinadad&Tobago, Peru, Hong, Holland-Netherlands.

-## Objectives of this project

-- Correctly treat the characteristics of a data set according to its type (numeric, categorical).
-- Transform data to remove outliers, code categorical features, or create new columns.
-- Handle null values.
-- Differentiate the main models of supervised learning.
-- Know when to use classification or regression methods.
-- Use the metrics corresponding to the algorithms used.

-## General analysis

-1. Conduct an analysis of the variables in the dataset, such as histograms, boxplots, etc.
-2. Treatment of missing values, outliers, missing values, etc.
-3. Removal of necessary variables.
-4. Division of data into Train and Test.
-5. Treatment of the categorical variables by converting them into numerical variables by means of dummies.
-6. Normalisation of the data.
-7. Implementation of: Logistic regression, K nearest neighbours, Decision tree.
-8. Evaluation of each model.